Marcus Stroud: Jacksonville Jaguars

-Stroud was selected 13th in the 2001 NFL Draft by the Jaguars.
+Stroud was selected in the first round with the 13th overall pick in the 2001 NFL draft by the Jaguars.
 The 2001 NFL Draft is considered by many experts to be the finest draft for defensive tackles in draft history, and Stroud was among the highest rated of the group that year.
 The 2001 class included fellow Pro Bowl selections Richard Seymour, Casey Hampton and Kris Jenkins.

 He and John Henderson helped give the Jaguars one of the more dominant defensive tackles duos in the NFL.

 During his Jacksonville days, Stroud had 22 sacks and 256 tackles while appearing in 100 games.
 Stroud also played in every Jaguars game for the first 5 years of his career.

 Marcus Stroud was selected to the Pro Bowl following the 2003, 2004 and 2005 NFL seasons.

 Stroud was suspended in 2007 for four games without pay for violating the league's policy on anabolic steroids and related substances.

 Buffalo Bills

-On March 1, 2008 Stroud was traded to the Buffalo Bills for third- and fifth-round picks in the 2008 NFL Draft.
+On March 1, 2008, Stroud was traded to the Buffalo Bills for third (previously acquired from the Baltimore Ravens in the Willis McGahee trade)- and fifth-round picks in the 2008 NFL draft.

 Stroud was immediately deemed one of the key players to the Bills' 2008 season.
 Buffalo ranked 31st in total defense the year prior, and vaulted up to 14th in 2008, Stroud's first season there.
-The Bills got off to a strong start that year, going 5-1 in the first six games.
-They fell off towards the mid-season mark, however, and finished the year with a 7-9 record.
+The Bills got off to a strong start that year, going 5–1 in the first six games.
+They fell off towards the mid-season mark, however, and finished the year with a 7–9 record.

 On April 7, 2009, Stroud signed a two-year contract extension that paid $16 million and guaranteed $12 million.
 In combination with the existing terms of his contract, Stroud could've earned an additional $28 million over the following four seasons.

-Stroud was released on February 16, 2011 by the Bills.
+Stroud was released on February 16, 2011.

 New England Patriots

-On March 1, 2011 the New England Patriots signed defensive lineman Stroud to a two-year contract.
+On March 1, 2011, the New England Patriots signed defensive lineman Stroud to a two-year contract.
 He was released just under 5 months later on July 28.